techraed/ergo-handshake/README.md

 # TODO
 ## Schedule
-1. review and discussions on some minor todos
+1. Review and discussions on some minor todos
-2. resolve postponed (in issues) stuff
+2. Docs